-Second, to assess internal consistency, we report Cronbach's α and McDonald's ω (Hayes and Coutts 2020; McDonald 1999) of each latent factor; ω does not assume equal factor loadings (i.e., all items contribute equally to measuring the construct of interest) and therefore is a better estimate of internal consistency than the conventional α (Revelle and Zinbarg 2009).
-While there are no definitive and universal guidelines, α >0.70 and ω >0.80 are generally considered acceptable/ highly reliable (Catalán 2019).
+Second, to assess internal consistency, we report Cronbach's $\alpha$ and McDonald's $\omega$ (Hayes and Coutts 2020; McDonald 1999) of each latent factor; $\omega$ does not assume equal factor loadings (i.e., all items contribute equally to measuring the construct of interest) and therefore is a better estimate of internal consistency than the conventional $\alpha$ (Revelle and Zinbarg 2009).
+While there are no definitive and universal guidelines, $\alpha$ >0.70 and $\omega$ >0.80 are generally considered acceptable/highly reliable (Catalán 2019).

 Third, we tested measurement invariance across the treatment and control groups, different age groups, and gender groups for each time point, and longitudinal invariance across time.
 Measurement invariance refers to the extent to which a set of items measures an underlying construct of interest in the same way across groups or time (Reise, Widaman, and Pugh 1993).
-This is done by testing the equivalence of (a) the factor structure in treatment, gender, and age groups, and across timepoints (configural invariance) to evaluate whether and to what extent the same latent constructs could be identified by the same manifest observations across groups and time points; (b) the factor loadings of the items across groups/ timepoints (metric invariance) in order to test whether the psychological meanings
+This is done by testing the equivalence of (a) the factor structure in treatment, gender, and age groups, and across timepoints (configural invariance) to evaluate whether and to what extent the same latent constructs could be identified by the same manifest observations across groups and time points; (b) the factor loadings of the items across groups/timepoints (metric invariance) in order to test whether the psychological meanings of the measured latent constructs are equivalent across groups and time points; and (c) the item intercepts or thresholds across groups/timepoints (scalar invariance) to evaluate whether the means of different groups or observations at different time points can be compared on the same scale (Vandenberg and Lance 2000).

-1 To account for nested data structure where teachers reported on all individual children's SEL, all analyses were conducted using robust standard errors, adjusted for clustering at the classroom level.
+To account for nested data structure where teachers reported on all individual children's SEL, all analyses were conducted using robust standard errors, adjusted for clustering at the classroom level.
 In all factor-analysis models, missing data at the item level were pairwise deleted (i.e., all available information was used from all cases) to preserve the full sample (Asparouhov and Muthén 2010).